TwinRL: Digital Twin-Driven Reinforcement Learning for Real-World Robotic Manipulation: Introduction

-Building upon this enriched warm-up, we propose a sim-to-real guided exploration strategy to further accelerate online RL.
-As shown in Fig.~\ref{fig:intro} a), TwinRL first performs efficient and parallel RL rollouts within the digital twin, generating online interaction data that are stored in a replay buffer.
-When applied to real-world RL, this strategy enriches the replay buffer with RL-style expert trajectories and bridges the transition from offline to online learning, reducing performance degradation and training instability.
-Moreover, replaying rollouts from well-performing configurations in the buffer prevents catastrophic forgetting of high-precision behaviors.
-In addition, the digital twin enables efficient identification of failure-prone yet informative object configurations, which are subsequently used to guide targeted HiL rollouts on the real robot, substantially accelerating exploration.
-As shown in Fig.~\ref{fig:intro} b), we evaluate TwinRL on four manipulation tasks, all built upon the same VLA backbone~\cite{octo_2023}.
-During the SFT stage, our exploration space expansion strategy improves average success by 42\% compared to training solely on real-world demonstrations.
-During online RL, TwinRL achieves 100\% success in both in-distribution regions covered by real-world demonstrations and OOD regions, delivering at least a 30\% speedup over prior real-world RL methods~\cite{chen2025conrft, luo2025precise} and requiring only about 20 minutes on average across four tasks.
-Finally, the robustness of the TwinRL-trained policy is evaluated under previously unseen scenarios, such as background clutter and lighting variations.
+Building on this enriched initialization, we propose a twin RL warm-up strategy that enables the digital twin to act as an exploration guide for real-world RL.
+Rather than serving solely as a data augmentation tool, TwinRL integrates digital twin interaction and real-world feedback into a unified post-training pipeline.
+Specifically, TwinRL performs efficient parallel RL rollouts in the digital twin to generate interactive trajectories, which are used to enrich the replay buffer for real-world RL.
+This mitigates the distribution mismatch between SFT data and RL interactions, enabling a more stable transition to online learning while preserving catastrophic forgetting of high-precision behaviors.
+While twin-based RL enables scalable exploration, real-world interaction remains necessary to account for physical dynamics.
+During real-world RL stage, TwinRL leverages extensive twin rollouts to identify failure-prone yet informative configurations, using them to guide targeted HiL rollouts.
+This avoids inefficient random exploration in the real world and significantly improves sample efficiency.
+As shown in Fig.~\ref{fig:intro}b), we evaluate TwinRL on four manipulation tasks using a shared VLA backbone~\cite{octo_2023}.
+During the SFT stage, our exploration space expansion strategy improves average success by 42\% compared to training on real-world demonstrations alone.
+During online RL, TwinRL achieves near-100\% success in both in-distribution regions and spatial OOD settings, while reducing real-world interaction time by at least 30\% compared to prior methods~\cite{chen2025conrft, luo2025precise}.
+On average, TwinRL requires only about 20 minutes of on-robot interaction across four tasks.
+Beyond convergence speed and accuracy, we further demonstrate that TwinRL improves robustness under previously unseen conditions, including background clutter and lighting variations.
 In summary, our contributions are as follows:

 \begin{itemize} \item We observe that exploration in real-world VLA RL is largely shaped by the trajectory distribution induced during SFT.
-Therefore, we propose \textbf{TwinRL}, a digital twin–real-world collaborative RL framework that leverages digital twins as exploration amplifiers and guides for efficient post-training.
+Based on this insight, we propose \textbf{TwinRL}, a digital twin–real-world collaborative post-training framework that leverages digital twins as exploration amplifiers and guides.

 \item We introduce an exploration space expansion strategy that generates diverse trajectories within the digital twin to broaden exploration coverage, together with an efficient pipeline for constructing high-fidelity digital twins.